Bobby Bare Jr.: Career

-In 1974, when Bobby was only eight, his father and he were both nominated for a Grammy Award for the song "Daddy What If", written by Shel Silverstein.
+In 1974, when Bare was only eight, his father and he were both nominated for a Grammy Award for the song "Daddy What If", written by Shel Silverstein.
 Bare's daughter Isabella did a version of the song, which was featured on Twistable, Turnable Man, a tribute album to Shel Silverstein, co-produced by Bare and his father.
 His siblings and he also appeared on the television show Hee Haw when he was a child, to provide the witch scream on Bobby Bare, Sr.'s song "Marie Laveau".

 He began playing guitar and songwriting, and started as a professional musician when he was about 30.
 Bare has said that he is someone who avoided "working a real job at any cost."
 He worked as a member of the road crew and as a light technician.
 Once he started writing and performing, he was offered contracts with Immortal Records and Lost Highway.